blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 ### 3. PL/SQL FOR LOOP

-Execute a sequence of statements multiple times and abbreviates the code that manages the loop variable.
+Execute a sequence of statements multiple times and abbreviate the code that manages the loop variable.

 ### 4. Nested loops in PL/SQL

-Use one or more loops inside any another basic loop, while, or for loop.
+Use one or more loops inside any other basic loop, while, or for loop.

+---

+## Some Prerequisites before learning about PL/SQL

+- You will be doing PL/SQL on `SQL Plus` software which is available on Windows and Linux.
+- When running an instance of the `SQL Plus` window, you are required to type `SET SERVEROUTPUT ON;` only once.
+I have added this command to every program snippet below, which should be avoided, although it may not cause any harm if you execute the command again in the same instance of the window.
+- Since PL/SQL contains snippets of code, which will be executed after the block of code, you will not be able to edit the code if you make a mistake.
+So to make life easier, you can type, which I know you won't do, the following code into `Notepad` (for Windows) or `gedit` (for Linux).
+Copy this to the SQL Plus window, you will get the hang of this very soon.

 # Questions

-## 1. Write a PL/SQL program to find the sum of two numbers
+**1.** Write a PL/SQL program to find the sum of two numbers

 **ALGORITHM**